All About the Three Sisters Mountains in Canmore, Alberta

 Other Ways to See the Three Sisters Canmore

-One of the best things to do in Canmore, however the most expensive way to see the Three Sisters is to enjoy a helicopter ride.
+It’s one of the best things to do in Canmore, and the most expensive way to see the Three Sisters.
+However, if you can swing it, we recommend a heli ride with Alpine Helicopter Tours.
 It’s a once-in-a-lifetime opportunity that will give you a unique view of the sisters.
 If you go in the summer, you may even see a few scramblers on top of Big Sister.

 There’s an awesome hike in Canmore called Grassi Knob.
-It’s a quick one (for Canadian Rockies standards), however, it’s quite steep.
-At the “summit” of the knob, you’ll get in your face views of the sisters.
+It’s a quick one (for Canadian Rockies standards), however, it’s quite steep and involves 800 meters of gain.
+At the “summit” of the knob, you’ll get in-your-face views of the sisters.

 Other Favorite Photos We Took of the Sisters